lawscriteria/Guessing-Game/README.md

     <h4><b>Lawi Corp</b> is a fictional business name used for the purposes of this project.
 It does not represent a real company or entity.
 Any use of this name in the project's documentation or code is for illustrative purposes only.</h4>
 </div>

-<h2>Disclaimer</h2>
-    <h4><b>Lawi Enterprises</b> is a fictional business name used for the purposes of this project.
-It does not represent a real company or entity.
-Any use of this name in the project's documentation or code is for illustrative purposes only.</h4>

 </div>